KaiThe1st/Secure-Programming-Chat-Server/README.md

 Dang Hoan Nguyen (a1830595@adelaide.edu.au) <br>

 # Dependencies
-located within the requirement.txt file
+The dependencies are located within the requirement.txt file

 # How to run the chat app
 IMPORATNT: please use powershell terminal because it needs to use the computer ports